 Swizzle Inn near Grotto Bay

-We stayed at the Grotto Bay Beach Resort.
-It is very close to the airport and it’s in a great location for getting to many of the attractions.
-There are some great low intensity walks nearby with beautiful scenery.
-Within the hotel they have their very own underground cave where you can swim in the crystal clear water.
+Like I mentioned the hotel has their very own underground cave where you can swim in the crystal clear water.
 Although for kids, they would need to be able to swim as there are no shallow parts.

 They also have the only spa in the world that is inside a cave and suspended above water, it was the perfect child-free break for an hour.